GameServerManagers/LinuxGSM-Docs/Game-Server-Configuration-Files.md

-LinuxGSM makes config management easier in many different ways.
+LinuxGSM makes game serverconfig management easier in many different ways.
 However, some knowledge about it might be necessary.

 # Config file's location
 The "details" command will provide you some config files information.